protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Before we can deposit a token to the new account, we need it to "initialize" its collection.
 We can do this by creating a transaction for every user to initialize an `NFTCollection` in order to receive NFTs.

-Inside `/transactions` directory next to `MintToken.cdc`, create a new Cadence file named `InitCollection.cdc` with the follow code:
+Inside `/transactions` directory next to `MintToken.cdc`, create a new Cadence file named `InitCollection.cdc`:

 ```cadence